 I did this by using the Chrome extension and going through every post on the site, taking measurements of the CTR for all links based on various criteria as you can see below.
 I then averaged the CTR percentile across the site to measure how the efficacy of the various types of internal links.
 Meanwhile, I recorded the anchor text of links with high CTR (10%+) for additional information.

-What the results teach us about writing internal links for CTR
+What the results teach us about internal linking best practices for bounce rate & CTR

 I’m delighted to say that this study has revealed conclusive evidence of what does and what does not lead to a high clickthrough rate for internal links.